linoxoidunix/cryptobot/README.md

 # cryptobot
-bot for algo trading on crypto exchanges
+multithreaded bot for algo trading on crypto exchanges

 # Features
 1. Post order for Binance and Bybit